 - Designing, constructing, maintaining and sometimes modifying facilities to prioritize safety

-The Fedoruk Centre maintains a Public Information and Disclosure Program [link to pdf] for the Saskatchewan Centre for Cyclotron Sciences.
+The Fedoruk Centre maintains a Public Information and Disclosure Program for the Saskatchewan Cyclotron Facility.
 The program communicates all information related to the health, safety and security of people and the environment to the public.

 Program Elements and Objectives